jinghuazhao/INF/analysis-plan.md

 a.
 Marker exclusion filters: we will apply imputation quality filters at the meta-analysis stage.
 Please do not apply these filters yourself and provide unfiltered results.
 b.
 Genomic control (GC): genomic control will be applied to each study at the meta-analysis stage (single GC).
 Please do not apply GC to GWAS results and provide uncorrected standard errors, as (double) GC will be applied at the meta-analysis stage.
 c.
 Significance: the threshold for the genome-wide analyses will be set at 5 x 10-8.
 The results will be replicated in independent cohorts so no need for additional correction.

-9. Uploading of results data to TRYGGVE server

-Known problems include issues with the SMS-step (4), particularly for US-telephone numbers.
-If you don’t receive passcode by SMS, we can setup with google authenticator instead.
-For further support contact either Lasse Folkersen (lasfol@cbs.dtu.dk) or Ali Syed (alisyed@cbs.dtu.dk)